MicrosoftDocs/microsoft-style-guide/styleguide/ui-text-content-design.md

 ignore the words and focus on the process flow from end to end.

-  - Ask PMs for missing details about the scenario—do you understand what's happening well enough to explain it?
+  - Ask PMs for missing details about the scenario???do you understand what's happening well enough to explain it?
   - Use the same questions that journalists rely on: who, what, when, where, why, and how.
   - Sketch out or mock up the flow with your design partner and PM, and then discuss alternatives.